wallberg/blog/_drafts/review-evolution-20.md

 Challenge of looking closely [^decision].

+The author argues he is an outsider, able to see new insights in genetics, communication theory, and bioinformatics.

 ## Summary

 From the Introduction:

 > In this book, I offer a 2.0 version of evolution, a brand new paradigm for biology.
 I will show you that scientists create new species in the lab every day, and I'll show you how they do it.
 I'll also demonstrate that to the extent science can prove anything, science proves design in DNA.
 In other words, I'll prove that both sides, the Creationists and the Darwinists, are right. {% cite marshallEvolutionBreakingDeadlock2015 -l xxvi %}

+is "prove" a little strong?

+{% include note.html content="Find a place to discuss provability v evidence?
+The author does touch on it, but seems a bit contradictory." %}

 And from Appendix A: